contranat/LINUX/README.md

 # LINUX Analysis
 This repository holds analysis done in BIOL668 such as: Linux/Bash Scripts

-All projects will require a Readme file describing all the code and showing usage examples.
-And all code needs to have comments explaining it use.
-For Notebooks, these should be markups

 # Features:
 Contains the following files
 * Contreras_project_bash.sh